imanabu/OrientDbSQLExamples/README.md

 ### First select all Toy Story movies

+There are more than one in the Toy Story database from different release years.
+This will show you all of them.

     SELECT FROM Movies WHERE title LIKE 'Toy Story%'

 ### Next, list the people who rated these

     SELECT expand(in('rated')) FROM Movies WHERE title LIKE 'Toy Story%'

-### Of the peole who rated "Toy Story" movies what Occupations did they have?
+### Of the people who rated "Toy Story" movies what Occupations did they have?

     SELECT expand(out("hasOccupation")) FROM (
         SELECT expand(in('rated')) FROM Movies WHERE title LIKE 'Toy Story%' )

-### Summarize by type of occupation (use of Group By)
+### Summarize by type of occupation (use of Group By) who rated Toy Story movies

-Unfortinately this will require some coding as `GROUP BY` isn't supported as of this writing.
-Might change soon.
+Here is one way to obtain the answer.

+    SELECT count(out("hasOccupation")) AS C1, out("hasOccupation").description[0] AS D1 FROM (
+            SELECT expand(in('rated')) FROM Movies WHERE title LIKE 'Toy Story%' ) GROUP BY out("hasOccupation") order by C1 desc

+    In my run this resulted in;

+        538 college/grad student
+        449 other
+        341 executive/managerial
+        313 technician/engineer

+#### Key Points

+* This requires ODB 3.x or later.
+Also note that `GROUP BY` may not work unless you perform it on the record IDs like

+    GROUP BY out("hasOccupation")

+* This demonstrates the use of `AS`.
+Unlike most SQL `ORDER BY 1` would not work.
+* The reason for `out("hasOccupation").description[0]` is that if you do not use `[0]` the result will be an array of strings.

 ### People who liked Toy Story also liked...